 Chairman – Christopher Towne

 The actions of the Charity are defined by the terms of the Memorandum & Articles first drafted in 1919 and last revised on 4th August 2005.
 Click here to download a copy.

 Every year, the Trustees approve and sign off the Society’s Annual Report and Financial Statements which by law have to be submitted to Companies House and the Charity Commission once they have been adopted at the Society’s Annual General Meeting usually held in August.

-The history of the Society dates back to 1821 and in 2011 we celebrated 190 years of supporting seafarers’ children.
+The history of the Society dates back to 1821 and in 2021 we will be celebrating our 200th Anniversary!

 1821 – A meeting convened by public advertisement in the Boy’s school room to organise a Society, the designation of which was to be “Port of Hull Society for the Religious Instruction to Seamen”.